Vincent-Design-Inc/resource-filter/README.md

 ## Installation

-1. Clone this repo or download the plugin files and place them in the `wp-content/plugins/resource-filter` directory.
+1. Clone this repo or download the [latest release](https://github.com/Vincent-Design-Inc/resource-filter/releases) and place them in the `wp-content/plugins/resource-filter` directory.
 2. Log in to your WordPress admin dashboard.
 3. Navigate to **Plugins** > **Installed Plugins**.
 4. Activate the **Content Filter** plugin.